labrodev/laravel-filter-components/README.md

 ---
 This repo is Laravel package to extend filtering functionality in Laravel projects.
 If you have a list with items and you use spatie/laravel-query-builder to filter them, this package could be useful for you.

+This package based on [spatie/laravel-query-builder](https://github.com/spatie/laravel-query-builder) use case.
+We express our appreciation to Spatie for inspiring us, sharing valuable experiences, and providing exceptional Laravel packages that we not only extensively use but also wholeheartedly recommend.

 ## QueryBuilder classes

 In this package you may find some custom part of Query Builder to extend filtering logic.